anshulsamar/anshulsamar.github.io/_projects/tile2vec.md

 Learning to Predict Poverty"</a> by Jean, Burke, et al. and their
 <a href="https://static1.squarespace.com/static/57a8ec72c534a5448c606796/t/57b74438893fc005181274ad/1471628351213/JeanBurkeEtAl2016_SI.pdf">supplementary material</a>.

-*Note: another run of the transfer learning approach yields an r^2 of .44, see predicting poverty repo for more details.
-While Tile2Vec is still better than this, future work that uses nightlights might yield even better results.*
+*Note: Further look ahe original state of the art paper both reports a .41 and .46 r2 and it is unclear what the .41 is trained on.
+Either way, Tile2Vec is still better than this, and future work that uses nightlights might yield even better results.*

 <a name="SettingUp"></a>